“Deep breaths are like little love notes to your body.”

 When one embarks on a new practice, it’s essential to check in to see whether this is the best option for you.
-For those with respiratory or heart issues, check with your doctor to make sure this practice can support your well-being
+Check with your doctor to make sure this practice can support your well-being for those with respiratory or heart issues.

-That’s where one minute practice comes in handy as it’s primary focus is on deep breathing – helps expand those lungs and reduce tension.
+That’s where one-minute practice comes in handy as its primary focus is on deep breathing – it helps expand those lungs and reduce tension.

 Watching one’s breath for one minute can be a gift you give yourself – help you relax.
 Watching one’s breath is also part of meditation practice.

 Another way you can use a one-minute breathing tool is when you want to change a habit.
 How many times did you reach for food that doesn’t support your well-being?
 You want to lose weight, but you keep eating more food than you need.
 You feel the tension between crossing over and eating the food and trying not to eat it.

 One minute breathing practice helps you stop long enough to redirect your focus.
 How does this help?
 By concentrating on your breathing, you change the focus on the food to your breath.
 Likely, you will not want to eat the food after doing a one-minute breathe exercise.